 Get the ChecklistCalculate your budget

-So how much should you budget for marketing?
-Some advise spending 7 to 8% of your annual revenue, while others say best practice is to spend more.
-For a law firm that is just starting out, or wishes to jumpstart growth or add a practice area, you’ll need to spend more than that.
+For a law firm that is just starting out, or wishes to jumpstart growth or add a practice area, you’ll need to spend on the higher end.
 But referencing a percentage of revenue you don’t have yet isn’t very helpful.

 A good rule of thumb is to set aside 10 percent of your revenue goal for marketing and try to find room in your overall business budget.
 This 10 percent should include costs for your website, any hiring you plan on doing, advertising costs, and so on.